Endicott College: Facilities

-The outdoor facilities include the Cross Country Course, Hempstead Stadium, North Field, Softball field, and Tennis Courts, Winter Island.
+The outdoor facilities include the Cross Country Trail, Hempstead Stadium, North Field, Softball Complex, and Tennis Courts, Winter Island.
 Hempstead Stadium was built in 2003, and this turf surface is home to football, men and women's lacrosse, rugby, and men and women's soccer programs here at Endicott.
 The Stadium was originally named Endicott Stadium, but was formally dedicated to Melissa Hempstead '69 on Saturday, October 3, 2015 on Homecoming Weekend.
 Endicott's baseball and field hockey teams use North Field, and all teams practice on this turf surface as well.
-Indoor facilities include the Post Center, MacDonald Gymnasium, and Spring Tide Farms.
+Indoor facilities include the Post Center, MacDonald Gymnasium, and Bourque Arena.
 The MacDonald Gymnasium was built in 1999 and is home to both basketball and volleyball teams.
 The Raymond J. Bourque Arena was opened in October of 2015 and is used by both the men's and women's ice hockey teams.